swimmerART/Beer-Pong/README.md

 # Design

 ## Criteria
-Before any implementation, we decided that we would judge the success of C.H.A.D.Bot on these basic criteria:
+Before any implementation, we decided that we would judge the success of CHAD on these basic criteria:

 - Precisely shooting the ping pong ball each turn
 - Consistent recognition of cups and calculation of trajectory
 - Robust end-effector hardware.

-The desired functionality for C.H.A.D.Bot is to shoot at different configurations and distances of cup targets.
+The desired functionality for CHAD is to shoot at different configurations and distances of cup targets.
 At a medium range, and with 6 cups in a diamond formation, we hoped to achieve a 50% cup hit rate.
 We believe this percentage represents our team members’ average sober cup pong ability.

 ## In depth design
 ### Vision